 U.S. Assesses Noise Standards

 In addition, the U.S. Congress has expressed an interest in seeing supersonic technologies advance.
-The legislative body included several directives to FAA on supersonics in the comprehensive FAA reauthorization bill that passed last year.
+The legislative body included several directives to the FAA on supersonics in the comprehensive FAA reauthorization bill that passed last year.
 Those measures included a call for the agency to take a leadership role in the creation of regulations, standards, and policies surrounding supersonic aircraft.
-More specifically, lawmakers set a March 31, 2020 deadline for releasing a notice of proposed rulemaking that will pave the way.

 In the past, regulators had largely taken an approach that they would address supersonic aircraft noise standards when a market necessitated it.
 But about five years ago, stakeholders began meeting with regulators to discuss the need for takeoff and landing standards that were appropriate to and reflected the inherent differences in the physics of supersonic aircraft, Ellett said.
 Appropriate regulations are important, he added, because the physics of supersonic flight are very different from those of subsonic flight, and supersonic aircraft have very different takeoff and landing profiles.
 Current regulations do not reflect those differences and would be unworkable for supersonic aircraft.